 How To Make Brownies with Almond Flour?

-- Combine Dry Ingredients: Whisk together almond flour and cocoa powder in a large mixing bowl until homogeneous, and no lumps remain.
+- Combine Dry Ingredients: Whisk together almond flour and cocoa powder in a large bowl until homogeneous, and no lumps remain.

-- Add Wet Ingredients: Add coconut oil, maple syrup, eggs, vanilla extract to the bowl of dry ingredients, and whisk until fully incorporated.
+- Add Wet Ingredients: Add coconut oil, maple syrup, eggs, and vanilla extract to the bowl of dry ingredients, and whisk until fully incorporated.

 - Add the Nuts: Fold in half a cup of the nuts.

-- Prepare to Bake: Transfer the raw batter into the prepared pan, and spread it out evenly using a spatula.
+- Prepare to Bake: Transfer the raw batter into the prepared pan and spread it out evenly using a spatula.
 Sprinkle it with the rest of the walnuts.

 - Place 2 oz. of your favorite chocolate chips (both semi-sweetened and unsweetened would work) in a microwave-safe glass bowl.

 - Microwave at high for 30 seconds.
 Give it a stir and then repeat in 30-second intervals until fully melted.
+Slice your brownies and drizzle them with melted chocolate chips.

 - Storage: These gluten-free chocolate brownies will keep for 3-4 days in the fridge in an airtight container or plastic bag.
 You can also store them on your counter in the same fashion for a day as long as your kitchen stays fairly cool.